-Although the majority of students within the University are English speaking it is recognised that Welsh is the language of many students and staff members at Glyndŵr, the University responds positively and constructively to this bilingual situation by creating a welcoming environment within which students from all cultures can interact on the basis of equality and mutual respect.
+Although the majority of students within the University are English speaking it is recognised that Welsh is the language of many students and staff members.
+The University responds positively and constructively to this bilingual situation by creating a welcoming environment within which students from all cultures can interact on the basis of equality and mutual respect.